avo-hq/docs.avohq.io/docs/3.0/resources.md

 ```
 :::

-:::option `includes`
+:::option `self.includes`

-If you regularly need access to a resource's associations, you can tell Avo to eager load those associations on the <Index /> view using `includes`.
+If you regularly need access to a resource's associations, you can tell Avo to eager load those associations on the `Index` view using `includes`.

 That will help you avoid those nasty `n+1` performance issues.